marcodeangelis/intervals/README.md

 ## Universal interval parser

-The library provides a wrapper of the Numpy `asarray` parser to turn data structures in to array-like interval structures.
+The library provides a wrapper of the Numpy `asarray` parser to turn data structures into array-like interval structures.
 The interval parser is called `intervalise`.
 Any array-like structure with the last dimension of size two qualifies as an interval.

-For example the data structure:
+For example, the data structure:

 ```python
 ds = [[[1,2], [2,3], [4,5]],